meghha/famu-fsu-coe-chat-assistant/README.md

 # famu-fsu-coe-chat-assistant
-This is the Github repo for the source code the LLM powered chat assistant for FAMU FSU COE undergraduate students
+This is the Github repo containing the source code the LLM powered chat assistant for prospective and current students attending FAMU FSU College of Engineering